fwkrumm/shmlock/README.md

 In short: Do not do that, there is always the risk for dangling shared memory.
 Make sure to release the lock properly.
 If this is not possible test with `add_exit_handlers(...)` function; cf. the text below.

+Starting from version 4.4.0, there is a parameter `block_signals` in the `ShmLock` constructor.
+If set to `True`, it will block `SIGINT` and `SIGTERM` signals during shared memory allocation to prevent dangling shared memory in case of abrupt process termination.
+Note that this will, depending on the platform, not work for process terminations.

 TLDR;